 As for his five Gold Gloves, well … we all know that was a joke, too: For his career, Jeter finished at minus-186 “fielding runs”—which means he was way below average in the field.
 In those seasons he somehow won the Gold Gloves?
 Collectively, he rated out at minus-12 fielding runs, and only one of those GG seasons (2004) did he actually finish in the positive side of the fielding-run measurement.

 In essence, we’re looking at one of the most overrated players ever, thanks to circumstance and timing.
-If Jeter had been the 1996 Royals, he still would have had a nice career—but he never would have achieved any sort of popularity like this.
+If Jeter had been a rookie with the 1996 Royals, he still would have had a nice career—but he never would have achieved any sort of popularity like this.

 Oh, and finally: Jeremy Giambi was safe.
 Slow down any replay of the famous “flip” and look at Giambi’s foot flat on home plate when he is tagged (40 seconds in on this official MLB video).